Kyle-Jeynes/Laravel-Dockerized/index.md

 ### Fail2Ban For Production

 After performing all these tasks, you'll need to remove the symlink for the nginx containers `access.log`.
 By default, it points to `/dev/stdout` to enable `docker logs` to work.
 We need to unlink this.
+Github.io seems to have template issues in code so the below is missing.
+Please see the actual [index.md](https://github.com/Kyle-Jeynes/Laravel-Dockerized/blob/gh-pages/index.md#fail2ban-for-production) on Github for this code below.

 ```bash
 unlink "`docker volume inspect --format '{{ .Mountpoint }}' laravel_nginx-log`/access.log"